1npo/nwsc/README.md

 #### Available Information
 > [!NOTE]
-> Location information doesn't come from the NWS API.
-Street addresses come from the user, and coordinates come from the [USCB geocoding service](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html)
+> Location information is part of the data model, but it doesn't come from the NWS API.
+Street addresses come from the user, and coordinates come from the [USCB geocoding service](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html).

 - Weather (current observations and forecasts)
 - Locations (street addresses and their coordinates)